-Additionally this approach is supported by analyses of safety data (SAEs, AEs, laboratory) from the IV program.
-There is no apparent relationship between TCZ exposure and the occurrence of adverse events by class and especially for 45-7.
-Oral corticosteroids (≤10 mg/day prednisone or equivathe most frequent adverse events in the "Infections and Infestations" and "Skin and Subcutaneous Tissue" classes.
+Additionally this approach is supported by analyses of safety data (SAEs.
+AEs. laboratory) from the IV program.
+There is no apparent relationship between TCZ exposure and the occurrence of adverse events by class and especially for the most frequent adverse events in the "Infections and Infestations" and "Skin and Subcutaneous Tissue" classes.
 There is no apparent relationship between exposure of TCZ and the occurrence of serious adverse events.
-Except for neutropenia. there was no obvious increase in the frequency of laboratory 50abnormalities with increasing exposure.
+Except for neutropenia, there was no obvious increase in the frequency of laboratory abnormalities with increasing exposure.
 A slightly greater proportion of patients experienced Grade 3 or higher events of neutropenia in the higher TCZ exposure categories.
 In addition, there were single Grade 3 events of thrombocytopenia in the higher TCZ exposure categories.
-With respect to 55 open-label period as follows: triglycerides, total cholesterol, and LDL-cholesterol levels, a slightly greater proportion of patients developed an increase in levels in the higher TCZ exposure categories.
+With respect to triglycerides, total cholesterol, and LDLcholesterol levels, a slightly greater proportion of patients developed an increase in levels in the higher TCZ exposure categories.
 Taken altogether, these data suggest that use of a fixed dose regimen is acceptable.
-60 treatment arms do not appear to be different from each other or from 8 mg/kg IV Q4W: and 4) given that the total exposure for 8 mg/kg IV Q4W is generally higher than for any of the dose regimens tested, the safety profile for 162 mg SC QW should be similar to 8 mg/kg IV O4W.

-In summary, the 162 mg SC QW dose regimen has been selected on the basis of: 1) sIL-6R-bound TCZ complex for 162 mg SC QW increased more rapidly and to a greater magnitude for 162 mg SC QW, most similar to 8 mg/kg IV Q4W of the dose regimens tested: 2) CRP is reduced more 65 rapidly and consistently with the 162 mg SC QW than the other SC dose regimens tested; 3) the safety profile for the SC
+In summary, the 162 mg SC QW dose regimen has been selected on the basis of: 1) sIL-6R-bound TCZ complex for 162 mg SC QW increased more rapidly and to a greater magnitude for 162 mg SC QW, most similar to 8 mg/kg IV Q4W of the dose regimens tested; 2) CRP is reduced more rapidly and consistently with the 162 mg SC QW than the other SC dose regimens tested: 3) the safety profile for the SC treatment arms do not appear to be different from each other or from 8 mg/kg IV Q4W; and 4) given that the total exposure for 8 mg/kg IV Q4W is generally higher than for any of the SC dose regimens tested, the safety profile for 162 mg SC QW should be similar to 8 mg/kg IV Q4W.

-Clinical Study of SC anti-IL-6 Receptor Antibody in RA
+Clinical Study of SC Anti-IL-6 Receptor Antibody in RA

-This is a Phase 3, 2-arm, 2-year, randomized, double-blind, double-dummy, active controlled, parallel group multicentre trial in patients with moderate to severe, active RA who currently have an inadequate response to a stable dose of DMARDs that may include one or more anti-TNF biological agent.
+This is a Phase 3, 2-arm, 2-year, randomized, doubleticentre trial in patients with moderate to severe, active RA who currently have an inadequate response to a stable dose of DMARDs that may include one or more anti-TNF biological agent.
 The primary endpoint will be evaluated at 24 weeks.
 The overall design of this example is shown in FIG. 5.
 The formulation is that as in Example 1.